anggrdwjy/Cisco-IOSXE-17.3/README.md

 # How To Configuration Router Cisco IOS-XE 17.3.2
-Hi Engineer, Saya Membuat Tutorial Cara Konfigurasi Router Cisco Versi IOS-Xe 17.3.2.
-Pada Kesempatan ini saya menggunakan PNETLAB dengan spesifikasi laptop Intel Core i5 Gen 10th 6-Core, RAM 32GB, Free Disk 200GB untuk menjalankannya.
-Jika mengalami kendala, dengan senang hati hubungi saya melalui email : [anggarda.wijaya](mailto:anggarda.wijaya@outlook.com) atau linkedin : [anggarda-wijaya410](https://www.linkedin.com/in/anggarda-wijaya410)
+Hi Engineer, I Create a Tutorial on How to Configure a Cisco Router Version IOS-XE 17.3.2.
+On this occasion I use PNETLAB with a laptop specification of Intel Core i5 Gen 10th 6-Core, 32GB RAM, 200GB Free Disk to run it.
+If you experience problems, please contact via email: [Anggarda Saputra Wijaya](mailto:anggarda.wijaya@outlook.com) or linkedin: [Anggarda Saputra Wijaya](https://www.linkedin.com/in/anggarda-wijaya410)

 Full Video Tutorial Cisco Router IOS-XE and Cisco Switch vIOS :
 ---------------